Submission Sample Proposal

 Deficiency rhetorics often arise when there is a shift in social, political, or economic conditions.
 Before the postcard craze, Blacks began to gain some autonomy and access to educational, political, and economic opportunities, just a few years after slavery ended and during the period of Reconstruction.
 Educators such as Booker T. Washington (1896) and W.B.
 DuBois (1898) asserted the capacity and capability of Blacks to help rebuild the South if given the support.
 But such ambitions were thwarted by strict enforcement of segregation laws, physical assault on Blacks, destruction on their property, and other activities at the turn of the twentieth century.

 In today’s classrooms and workplaces, Blacks, women, ethnic and religious groups, persons with disabilities, LGBT persons, immigrants, military veterans, and even student athletes still face deficiency rhetorics.
 It is also worth noting that deficiency rhetorics may exist within groups, often towards members who, for example, display characteristics or behaviors deemed antithetical to the ethos of the group (Workman, 2020).
-Reversing deficiency rhetorics takes deliberate work, especially when messages are baked into the culture and when the origins of the messages are not fully understood or known.
+Reversing deficiency rhetorics takes deliberate work, especially when messages are baked into the culture and when the origin of the messages are not fully understood or known.

 As instructors, trainers, and consultants who value diversity and inclusion, we should make the effort to locate and reverse deficiency rhetorics in our workplaces.
 We should note what we do and say that may seem mundane and commonplace, but that may have deep, negative effects on others.
 At a time of increasing soul-searching and action towards improving social and organizational inclusion and equity, we should find ways to change rhetorics of deficiency that prevent others from having positive workplace and classroom experiences.